AMD to buy chip peer Xilinx for $35 billion in data center push

 “We ended up with TSMC, and have stayed with them, not due to any contractual reason - we could go to any fab at any time - but because they are best-in-class,” Peng told Reuters in an interview.
 “It’s about the choices you make.”

-Under the deal, Xilinx shareholders will receive about 1.7 shares of AMD common stock for each share of Xilinx common stock, valuing Xilinx at $143 per share, or about 24.8% higher than its $114.55 closing price on Oct.
+Under the deal, Xilinx shareholders will receive about 1.7 shares of AMD common stock for each share of Xilinx common stock, valuing Xilinx at $143 per share based on a 10-day average for AMD share prices up to Oct.
+8, or about 24.8% higher than its $114.55 closing price on Oct.
 26. AMD shareholders will own about 74% of the combined firm, with Xilinx shareholders owning the remaining 26%.

 AMD’s Su will lead the combined company as chief executive, with Xilinx’s Peng serving as president responsible for the Xilinx business and strategic growth initiatives.
 The companies expect the deal to generate $300 million in cost savings.